ukarroum/ykarroum-blog/blog/about.md

 title: About
 ---

-My name is Yassir Karroum, I am a quantitative developer at *BNP Paribas CIB*, in _Paris_.
+My name is Yassir Karroum, I am a quantitative developer at *Millennium*, in _Paris_.

 My day to day job involves coding in Python and C++.